What is the Lattice Model in Option Pricing? Lattice Model Guide

 What Are Options?

-Call options give the holder the right to buy an asset at a predetermined strike price within a specific timeframe, while put options give the right to sell.
-Each option also has:
+At the core of the portfolio architecture, we have two tools.
+Call options give you the right to buy at a predetermined strike price, while put options give you the right to sell.
+To build a pricing model, you must map three rigid inputs:

 infographic concept of why pricing models matter in option trading showcasing balance between intrinsic and time value emphasizing importance of fair valuation in market strategies